raskalito/Sync360Docs/Sync360 Syntax Guide.md

 </for>
 ```

-`while` construction can be used when a code block need to be executed while specified condition in the **"condition"** attribute is equal to *true*.
+`while` element is another way to execute a code block in a loop while expression specified in the `condition` attribute evaluates as `true`.
 ```
 <set var="crmservers">{['crm','crm4','crm5']}</set>
 <set var="counter">{0}</set>
 <while condition="counter lt crmservers.Count">
      <log>{crmservers[counter]}</log>
      <set var="counter">{counter + 1}</set>
 </while>
 ```

 `break` element can be used to exit the loop.
 It is intended to be used in conjunction with `if` element to make a conditional end of cycle.
-Once break command executed, the Sync360 engine moves to the next command after closure of `for` element .
+Once break command executed, the Sync360 engine moves to the next command after end of cycle element.
+It can be used in both `for` and `while` cycles.
 ```
 <set var="testCycle">{['test1','test2','test3','test4','test5']}</set>
 <log>Start cycle.</log>